beamle/kuhne-nagel-shipments-crud/README.md

-# Data is fetched from .txt document
+# This is React application.
-# You need to install MUI
+## Data is fetched from .txt document
-# You need to install react-icons or fontAwesome KIT
+## Material UI used as a main UI component